 Arjuna Natural’s website used to have a list of published BCM-95 clinical research studies, though I couldn’t find it today.
 Several of them are listed in the National Library of Medicine’s database: BCM-95 Studies at PubMed

 “Supports liver, brain…etc.” and “Protects cells from…etc.”

-Refers to various clinical study results — which you can track down though they’re are all over the place — but I think this Healthline article here provides links to relevant studies for just about all those claims (liver, brain, heart, oxidation, etc.).
+Refers to various clinical study results — which you can track down though they’re are all over the place.
+My article on BCM-95 has links to many of these studies.

 “High antioxidant ORAC value…”

 I can’t find the lab testing report for this claim, so it’s likely a piece of intellectual property that Terry Naturally is keeping to themselves.

 If you’re unfamiliar with the acronym ORAC, it stands for Oxygen Radical Absorbance Capacity, which was a measurement calculated for the U.S.D.A.
 (U.S. Department of Agriculture) that attempted to quantify a food’s antioxidant ability.
 (13)